AirtestProject/Poco/doc/poco-example/basic.rst

 Basic Usage
 ===========

-select a button and perform a click.
+Wrap a pair of brackets after poco instance to select UI objects.
+The following example simply shows how to select a button and perform a click.

 .. code-block:: python

     # coding=utf-8

-    import time
     from poco.drivers.unity3d import UnityPoco
     from airtest.core.api import connect_device